‘Betrayal’ on Broadway: Tom Hiddleston Excels in Harold Pinter’s Very British Adultery Drama

-And, just as Lionel Stander’s Max said at the beginning of every episode of Hart To Hart, “When they met, it was moiiider.”
+Just as Lionel Stander’s Max said at the beginning of every episode of Hart To Hart, “And when they met, it was moiiider.”

 Betrayal, which Harold Pinter wrote in 1978, begins at the end; it is one of those stories—like Stephen Sondheim’s Merrily We Roll Along, which will soon become a film to be shot over a 20-year period by Richard Linklater—where reverse chronology is used to reveal characters and their pasts.